sillevl/course-databases/java/mysql-and-java.md

 ### Using Netbeans

-If you are using Netbeans, the MySQL JDBC driver is already installed on your system.
+If you are using Netbeans, the MySQL JDBC (Java DataBase Connectivity) driver is already installed on your system.
 You only need to import it into you project.

 #### Importing MySQL JDBC driver